- Download our Moving to Kenya Guide (PDF)

 With so much to plan and consider, expats moving to Kenya are sure to have a few queries and concerns about their destination.
-Here are answers to some of the most frequently asked questions about Kenya.
+Below we try to answer some of the most frequently asked questions about Kenya.

 Do I need a car in Kenya?

-Expats definitely need a car as public transport in Kenya is limited and sometimes unsafe.
+Yes.
+Expats will need a car to get around as public transport in Kenya is limited and sometimes unsafe.
 It's advisable to invest in a reliable vehicle as a broken-down car can present its own safety problems.
 An alternative is to hire a vehicle from a rental agency.
 That said, there are several ways of getting around in Kenya, and the fairly new train connecting Nairobi and Mombasa, called the Standard Gauge Railway (SGR), is great for trips between these two cities.

 Are there reliable internet service providers in Kenya?

 Yes, Kenya has reliable internet, much to the relief of expats.
-There are many competing internet providers in Kenya and access shouldn't be a problem in the major cities, although speeds are generally slower than Europe.
-That may change as broadband connections become much more common, with quite impressive download speeds available.
+There are many competing internet providers in Kenya and access shouldn't be a problem in the major cities.

 Is my house going to be safe?

 In terms of accommodation in Kenya, many expats live in gated communities and compounds.
 These are usually safe and often have dedicated security guards.
-Those living in freestanding homes will largely be responsible for their own security arrangements, however, and should make sure their budget can accommodate the cost of round-the-clock security measures.
+Those living in freestanding homes will largely be responsible for their own security arrangements, and should make sure their budget can accommodate the cost of round-the-clock security measures.